JulianJuaner/JulianJuaner.github.io/README.md

 >*TRUST WHAT I LOVE.*

 ## PROFILE
 Hi!
 Here is ZHANG Yuechen, Julian.
-I am a year four undergraduate student in the Chinese Universiy of Hong Kong.
-Now I am having a one-year internship as the computer vision developer in [SmartMore](https://www.smartmore.com) in 2020.
+Now I am a Ph.D student in the Chinese Universiy of Hong Kong, as well as a computer vision developer in [SmartMore](https://www.smartmore.com).
 >Research interests: Style Transfer, Image Processing, Semantic Segmentation.

 ## EDUCATION